Living In London: Is It Worth The Cost?

 London basically has it all.

-Arts and culture, amazing job opportunities, diverse neighbourhoods, sports and entertainment, history, huge green parks, and a well-connected transport system – essentially everything you could want from a major city.
+Arts and culture, amazing job opportunities, diverse neighborhoods, sports and entertainment, history, huge green parks, and a well-connected transport system – essentially everything you could want from a major city.

 If you want to get technical, it even has a beach… kind of.
 Along the River Thames, there are a few sandy patches that you can get to, although we don’t recommend you choose this as the spot for your summer vacation.